 Our Analysis and Test Results

 Rossignol has been a leading ski manufacturer for…well, for forever.
 They've been cranking out high-performance skis since your grandpa was slaying the gnar.
-The Rossignol Soul 7 HD is no different, and after reading raving reviews about them, we decided to give the Soul 7s a shot ourselves.
+The Soul 7 HD is no different, and after reading raving reviews about them, we decided to give the Soul 7s a shot ourselves.

 This ski is by far the widest underfoot in our review lineup.
 Measuring in at a whopping 106mm underfoot, it is just one step shy of being considered a true powder ski.
 We tested it in a 188cm length, but it has a progressive sidecut and short turn radius, so our testers felt it deserved a shot in our all-mountain category.

-The Rossignol Soul 7 HD proved itself to be a great all mountain ski with an obvious soft snow bias.
+The Soul 7 HD proved itself to be a great all-mountain ski with an obvious soft snow bias.
 Our testers found themselves fighting each other for them when we picked up fresh snow, and they tended to be left on the racks as conditions firmed up on the hill.
 Despite being tied for 6th best out of all the skis we tested, it has the potential to be one of your go-to skis when Mother Nature delivers.

 Stability at Speed

 This is what the Soul 7 HD lives for.
-Everything in the design of this ski comes together to deliver a performance on par with our top skis…even the Rustlers!
+Everything in the design of this ski comes together to deliver a performance on par with our top skis.
 The wide rockered tip provides the initial float, the fat waist (106mm) is a wide enough platform for most pow days, and the slightly rockered tails allow you to release out of the turn, even if its thick Sierra Cement.

-To be honest, the Soul 7 HD is not a bump skier at heart.
+The Soul 7 HD is not a bump skier at heart.
 Sure, they can get you down any moguled-out run you choose, but they probably won't be your first choice if you live to bash bumps.

-The Rossignol site lists the original MSRP of the Soul 7 HD at $850, which is one of our most expensive skis.
-However, major retailers sell it at $750 and do not indicate that it is a sale price; however, this price is still at the upper end of cost.
+The original MSRP of this ski is quite high, but can definitely be found on sale if you look hard enough.
+However, this price is still at the upper end of cost.
 They have the potential to be a fun ski, but maybe at a steep cost.

 This ski performed like a top ski when the snow was soft, but we hold these skis to a high bar and demand they have ALL MOUNTAIN capabilities.
-If they suffer in one area, like the Soul 7 does on firm snow, they tend to slide down our rating chart.
+If they suffer in one area, as the Soul 7 does on firm snow, they tend to slide down our rating chart.
 That is not to say that the Rossignol Soul 7 HD isn't a well-designed ski, because it is, and our reviewers enjoyed them in the right conditions.
 Make sure you bring them if you expect to be slaying pow.